Virgin Galactic ordered safety probe after wing of spacecraft was damaged during 2019 flight, book says

 And the regulations governing private space companies are relatively loose — the Federal Aviation Administration ensures the safety of people and property on the ground, but there is merely an “informed consent” standard for the passengers, who need only acknowledge the risks as if they were skydiving or bungee jumping.

-In the book, Schmidle wrote that the “seal had disbanded on the way up, as the pressure increased with nowhere to vent,” ultimately leaving a “wide gap running along the trailing edge of the right h-stab,” or horizontal stabilizer.
+In the book, Schmidle wrote that the “seal had disbonded on the way up, as the pressure increased with nowhere to vent,” ultimately leaving a “wide gap running along the trailing edge of the right h-stab,” or horizontal stabilizer.
 When Mike Moses, Virgin Galactic’s president, missions and safety, saw the gap, “he felt his stomach drop,” Schmidle reported.
 Moses’s wife, Beth Moses, Virgin’s chief astronaut instructor, had been on the flight.

 After the flight, the company hired an outside aviation expert, Dennis O’Donoghue, to conduct a safety review of the program, and he spent weeks interviewing company officials and poring over records, according to the book.
 After a month, O’Donoghue, who had served as a test pilot in the Marine Corps and at NASA and also had worked at Boeing, submitted his report.
 The company, which has signed up more than 600 people for flights that cost as much as $250,000, has refused to make it public.